 The arena of this collection of stories is the historical county of Kent, dating back to the Iron Age.
-That county stretched from Margate in the north-east to Dungeness in the south-west, and from Dover in the south-east to Deptford in the north-west.
+That county stretched from Margate in the north-east to Lydd in the south-west, and from Dover in the south-east to Deptford in the north-west.
 Notwithstanding some occasional fluidity in the Sussex boundary, those borders didn’t change for two thousand years.
 Everyone knew what and where Kent was.

 Whether London’s relentless onward march is stoppable is a matter for future generations.
 This account, however, is concerned with the past and present.
 It’s important to remember that, when that first border-change was made, anyone alive would have thought of Deptford and Greenwich, Woolwich and Charlton, Blackheath and Bexley, Chislehurst and Bromley as being unequivocally Kentish – just as much as York is in Yorkshire.
-Suggesting to Darwin that Downe was in London (as the current Prime Minister has) would have earned a sharp correction.
+Suggesting that Charles Darwin’s Downe was in London (as the current Prime Minister has) would have earned a sharp correction.

 Not only that: a sense of belonging to Kent, rather than the Metropolis, survived long after the politicians had their way.
 Until late in the 20th century, people born within the London County Council’s borders referred to themselves and their towns as Kentish.
 Even today, around half those living in the London Borough of Bromley take pride in being Kentish, to the extent of doggedly including Kent in their postal address.